 The Strategic Training Achievements for Research Success (STARS) Program has been developed for cancer researchers and project managers in Africa as a nine-month part-time course that aims to train a cadre of individuals who will obtain fundamental skills to lead and support high quality cancer research in sub-Saharan Africa.
 This initiative has been funded by a National Cancer Institute, National Institutes of Health (NIH) grant.

 The External Advisory Board (EAB) consists of International Experts in the field of cancer.
-Each member is appointed to a three-year term.
+Each member is appointed for up to a three-year term.

 The roles and responsibilities of the STARS EAB are as follows: